Driver runs over 2 people in Fayetteville parking lot after saying he was 'going to kill everyone,' witness says

 It happened at Quick Stop Discount Tobacco on Grove Street around midnight.

-The owner of the store told ABC11 an argument started the whole ordeal.
-He said he heard the driver say he was "going to kill everyone."
+Casey Adams, the person injured in the hit-and-run, told ABC11 he asked the driver for a ride, but the driver replied saying "not unless you have crack."
+When the witness said he didn't have anything, the driver got angry and started driving erratically around the parking lot.

+"I wasn't really scared it was just a shock that it happened," Adams said.

-Surveillance video shows a man in a yellow car driving in circles and backing up at high speed, in what appears to be attempts to run over people in the parking lot.
+Surveillance video shows a man in a yellow car driving in circles at high speed, in what appears to be attempts to run over people in the parking lot.

+The owner of the store he heard the driver say he was "going to kill everyone."

 Those people in the parking lot can be seen picking up objects like rakes and rocks to throw at and stop the driver.

-When Fayetteville police officers arrived at the scene, the damage was done.
-Two people had been hit: one was dead, the other was taken to the hospital with non-life-threatening injuries.
-Their names have not been released.
+The driver did hit one other person.
+That person died from their injuries.

 Officers said they were investigating the case as a homicide.
-No arrests have been made at this time.
+Fayetteville Police Department said it does not have a person of interest.

 Fayetteville Police ask that anyone with information contact them at (910) 366-5853 or the Fayetteville/Cumberland County Crimestoppers at (910) 483-TIPS (8477).